Erin Fetherston: Career

 Fetherston was a recipient of the 2007 Ecco Domani Fashion Foundation Award, a finalist for the 2007 CFDA/Vogue Fashion Fund, and in 2009 was inducted as a member of the CFDA.
+She was one of ten finalists that year, selected from 101 applications; the top prize went to Rogan Gregory, and Phillip Lim and Philip Crangi were named runners-up.

 In November 2007, her limited-time discount line debuted at the nationwide retailer Target.